Skip to main content

 Bowman Orchards

-Bowman Orchards in Rexford is another Saratoga area favorite when it comes to apple picking.
-Over 46 varieties of apples are grown at this impressive orchard, going beyond the typical McIntosh, Cortland, and Empires you're likely to see in this region.
+Bowman Orchards in Rexford is another favorite apple-picking location in the Saratoga area.
+This impressive orchard grows over 46 varieties of apples, going beyond the typical McIntosh, Cortland, and Empires you're likely to see in this region.

-Types of apples listed on their website include lesser-known varieties like Ruby Frost, SnapDragon, and Pinova.
-Just call ahead or check out their website before your visit so you can be aware of what varieties are available when.
+The website lists various apples, including lesser-known varieties like Ruby Frost, SnapDragon, and Pinova.
+Call ahead or check the website before your visit to find out what varieties are available and when.

 Discover the Best Fall Foliage in Saratoga County